dotcs/worklog/docs/text/quickstart.rst

 By default worklog assumes that a working day has 8 hours.
 It has a soft limit of 10 hours.
-Both rules can be adjusted, see TODO.
+Both rules can be adjusted, see section :ref:`config-files-label`.

 Each CLI command has a ``--help`` flag that can be used to get information about all possible parameters and their descriptions, e.g.